A condensing approach for linear-quadratic optimization with geometric constraints: Introduction

 Unfortunately, the numerical treatment of optimization problems with disjunctive constraints is often ineffective with standard nonlinear programming techniques, since constraint qualifications are likely to fail at interesting feasible points.
 Regularization \cite{hoheisel2012mathematical}, relaxation \cite{kanzow2019relaxation} and penalty \cite{hall2025lcqpow} schemes have been widely investigated and adopted to overcome this difficulty.
 However, their implementation remains limited to specific constraints, as the associated tools (such as regularization terms and penalty functions) must be tailored to the constraint set $\CC$.
 Conversely, Jia et al. \cite{jia2023augmented} study a generic approach to treat possibly complicated constraints, accessing $\CC$ only via its projection operator.
 In the generality of their (nonlinear nonconvex) setting, however, it is difficult to take advantage of other structures that the problem may have.

 \paragraph*{Contribution} In this paper we build upon the generic approach of \cite{jia2023augmented} to treat the geometric constraints, inheriting its rigorous theoretical guarantees, while leveraging the linear-quadratic structure in \eqref{eq:P} for computational efficiency.
+Our \emph{condensing} step reduces problem size and ill-conditioning.
 The proposed numerical scheme poses minimal assumptions (mere convexity of $f$), is robust to redundant constraints, and handles the constraint set $\CC$ only through its projection oracle.
 The advantages (faster convergence, scalability and greater flexibility) are showcased across a range of control tasks.
 Further speed-up is demonstrated when exploiting also ``safe'' equality constraints, e.g., those arising from dynamics.

 \paragraph*{Outline} The notion of solution is discussed in \cref{sec:optimality} before describing the augmented Lagrangian framework in \cref{sec:methods}.
 The condensing approach and related procedure are detailed in \cref{sec:minimize_over_x}.
 Numerical results and comparisons are reported in \cref{sec:numerics}.